Please enable JavaScript to view this site.

 Instead of using LOAD, you can also use INSERT, the Data Editor, or a Form to add data to a table.

 You can use the LOAD command to load data into R:BASE from a file that was not created by R:BASE.
-The file must be an ASCII file, either delimited or fixed.
+The file must be an ASCII file (delimited or fixed), or a CSV file.

 The LOAD command will differentiate between END and 'END'; FILL and 'FILL'; NOFILL and 'NOFILL'; CHECK and 'CHECK'; NOCHECK and 'NOCHECK'; NUM and 'NUM'; NONUM and 'NONUM'.
 So, make sure to use the proper syntax when creating LOAD statements.